stormk1n/writeups/portswigger/path/003 authentication/lab03;P/lab03;P.md

 So you should get a particular username with the error message "invalid username or password" without a "." in it

-Use this username (mine was announce, seems like this value could change based on the player) with passwords wordlist to solve the lab
+Use this username with passwords wordlist to solve the lab

 OR